arvkevi/openhumansimputer/README.md

 If you are curious, the cause of this warning is outlined [here](http://stackoverflow.com/questions/4806314/disable-django-debugging-for-celery).

-Now head over to http://127.0.0.1:5000 in your browser to see your app running.
+Now head over to http://127.0.0.1:5000 in your browser to see your app running locally.
 It should look like this:

 ![](https://cl.ly/1J3X35170e0s/Image%202018-02-16%20at%202.35.57%20AM.png)